Robert Treuhaft: Career

 Treuhaft worked for labor union and radical left causes much of his life.
 From the early-to-mid-1940s to 1958 he and Mitford were members of the Communist Party USA, leaving the party when they felt it had become ineffective.

 Treuhaft was admitted to the California Bar in 1944, and in 1945, he began at the Oakland, California law firm Grossman, Sawyer, & Edises.
 In 1963, he founded his own Oakland-based firm Treuhaft, Walker, and Bernstein, where Hillary Clinton worked as a summer intern in 1971.
 Also in 1963, he provided Mitford with background and legal information that was important for Mitford's best-selling exposé of the funeral industry, which he also unofficially co-authored, The American Way of Death.

-In 1964, Treuhaft represented more than 700 Free Speech Movement students arrested during a two-day sit-in at the University of California in Berkeley.
+In 1964, Treuhaft represented more than 700 Free Speech Movement students arrested during a two-day sit-in at the University of California, Berkeley.
 He and his firm also represented anti-Vietnam War protesters, the Black Panther Party, the Student Nonviolent Coordinating Committee (SNCC), and the Congress of Racial Equality (CORE).

 Before his death, Treuhaft specified that any memorial donations be sent to "Send a Piano to Havana" project, which was started by his son Benjamin Treuhaft, whom the State Department had prevented from taking a piano to the embargoed island.